Six-Day High Sea Level Forecast : Malakal, Palau

 The Dark Blue Curve displays the Observed Sea Level at Malakal for the previous 3 days.
 The measurement is relative to Mean Lower Low Water (MLLW, a typical NOAA datum).

-The Red Line indicates the sea level height (5.8 ft.) that is exceeded by 2 percent of the observed daily Higher High Waters (HHW) based on a 19-year historical record (excluding tsunamis).
-When this sea level height is exceeded, flooding of the lowest lying lands begins.
+The Red Line indicates the sea level height (5.8 ft) that is exceeded by 2 percent of the observed daily Higher High Waters (HHW) based on a 19-year historical record (excluding tsunamis).

 The Six-Day High Sea Level Forecast is a tool to predict higher than usual sea level at locations such as protected harbors and atoll lagoons.
 The forecast provides information that contributes to safe and reliable operations by harbor users, and provides a benefit to residential and commercial property owners in surrounding low-lying areas.
 This forecast does not incorporate the effects of wind-generated gravity waves, either locally or remotely forced, and therefore does not indicate the magnitude of short-period surges that also impact harbor operations (see the description of the PacIOOS Harbor Surge Forecast).
 This Six-Day High Sea Level Forecast tool should also be used cautiously in assessing high sea level danger on exposed coasts and shoreline areas outside the harbor or lagoon, since, as just noted, the forecast does not include the significant impact of wind-generated gravity waves on coastal sea levels (see the description of the PacIOOS Wave Run-Up Forecast).